cpjhenry/ind/README.md

 calendar, and Buddhist holidays in the Theravadan tradition.

 ## Installation
 	- Copy script to your local 'bin' directory, or somewhere in path.
 	- Copy man file to your local 'share/man' directory or somewhere in manpath.

+## History
+This project was inspired by Harry Turtledove's _Agent of Byzantium_.
+As an afictionado of horology, I went looking for a tool which would easily calculate the Byzantine (and common era) indictions.
+Finding none, I created my own.

+Please see ChangeLog for a history of changes to this script.

 ## A brief history of dating systems:
 A brief history of dating systems: (source: Wikipedia)

 The Hebrew or Jewish calendar: is a lunisolar calendar used today